JellyTitan/ErgoDonk-Zero/README.md

 Needle pin male connectors | 80 | Diode legs would also work, but these little sets of 4 are nice to work with. | [Aliexpress](https://www.aliexpress.us/item/2251832650595759.html?spm=a2g0o.order_list.order_list_main.186.15a91802YueygY&gatewayAdapt=glo2usa)

 <hr>

+### Optional - PCB screw in Stabilizers
+Supports up to 8 PCB mounted screw in stabilizers that are 2u in length.
+Stabilizers often come in sets based on keyboard sizes.
+A full size 104 key set will usually have 7 2u bars.
+Note, "PCB mount stabilizers" are not the same as "plate mount stabilizers".
+@todo - add images.

 ### Optional - Solenoid
 The solenoid feature is still a work in progress.
 It is designed to attach to a separate backplate.